 The Overseer’s House

-Overseers were the middlemen of the antebellum South’s plantation hierarchy.
-Sometimes they were white men working for the slave master and other times they were enslaved men hired to rule over his breathern.
-In any event, the masters expected them to maintain a workforce of slaves to produce crop.
-The slaves were the overseer’s responsibility.
+Overseers were the middlemen of the Antebellum South’s plantation hierarchy.
+Sometimes they were white men working for the slave owner, and other times they were enslaved men hired to rule over their brothers.
+The “masters” expected overseers to maintain a workforce of slaves to produce a crop.
+The enslaved were the overseer’s responsibility.
 He was to keep them working by any means necessary.
-In return, he got to live just a few scraps better than the enslaved, such as occupy his own cabin or possibly get a bit more food.
+In return, he got to occupy his own cabin or possibly get a bit more food.
 The perception was that because his job was “better,” he himself was better off, but he was still an enslaved person.

 Close Up: Check Out this Old School Stove!